Tamil Jains: Origins

 Jambai Tamil Brahmi inscription near Jain Rock Beds.

 Some scholars believe that Jain philosophy must have entered South India some time in the sixth century BCE.

 According to other scholars, Jainism must have existed in South India well before the era of Jain tirthankara Lord Mahaveer Swami.
 There are plenty of caves as old as fourth century with Jain inscriptions and Jain deities found around Madurai, Tiruchirāppaḷḷi, Kanyakumari and Thanjavur.

 A number of Tamil-Brahmi inscriptions have been found in Tamil Nadu that date from the second century BCE.
 They are regarded as associated with Jain monks and lay devotees.

 The exact origins of Jainism in Tamil Nadu is unclear.
 However, Jainism flourished in Tamil Nadu at least as early as the Sangam period.
 Tamil Jain tradition places their origins are much earlier.
 The Ramayana mentions that Rama paid homage to Jain monks living in South India on his way to Sri Lanka.
 Some scholars believe that the author of the oldest extant work of literature in Tamil (3rd century BCE), Tolkāppiyam, was a Jain Shraman.

 Tirukkural by Thiruvalluvar is considered by many to be the work of a Jain by scholars like V. Kalyanasundarnar, Vaiyapuri Pillai, Swaminatha Iyer, and P. S. Sundaram.
 It emphatically supports strict vegetarianism (or veganism) (Chapter 26) and states that giving up animal sacrifice is worth more than thousand burnt offerings (verse 259).

 Silappatikaram, the earliest surviving epic in Tamil literature, was written by a Samaṇa, Ilango Adigal.
 This epic is a major work in Tamil literature, describing the historical events of its time and also of then-prevailing religions, Jainism, Buddhism and Shaivism.
-The main characters of this work, Kannagi and Kovalan, who have a divine status among Tamils, Malayalees and Sinhalese were Jains.
+The main characters of this work, Kannagi and Kovalan, who have a divine status among some Tamils, Malayalees and Sinhalese were Jains.

 According to George L. Hart, who holds the endowed chair in Tamil Studies by University of California, Berkeley, has written that the legend of the Tamil Sangams or "literary assemblies", was based on the Jain sangham at Madurai:

 There was a permanent Jain assembly called a Sangha established about 604 CE in Madurai.
 It seems likely that this assembly was the model upon which tradition fabricated the Sangam legend.

 Jainism became dominant in Tamil Nadu in the fifth and sixth century CE, during a period known as the Kalabhra interregnum.